 Photography & Supporting Graphics

-Your brand identity is not made up only of the logo, colors, and website.
+Your branding and identity is not made up only of the logo, colors, and website.
 You also need to think about other visual elements such as photos and graphic designs.
 While the logo and typography on your website can remain the same, photographs and other supporting graphic elements can vary in order to express messages such as special promotions, new products, new packaging, etc.

 Social Media Branding

 Social media networks are an excellent way to enhance your brand voice and one of the vital elements of successful brand design today.
-When we talk about social media branding, we mean positioning, brand voice, tone, visuals and graphics that spark the wanted interaction with the target audience.
+When we talk about social media branding, we mean positioning, brand voice, tone, visuals, and graphics that spark the wanted interaction with the target audience.

 For example, if you’re in the wireless networks and communications business, your brand would probably not have benefits from the Instagram or Tumblr presence.
 In that case, your best bet is to position yourself as a brand on LinkedIn where business owners and key personnel can notice you.